-- Age-Appropriate Transition Assessments must be used to determine the student's Postsecondary Education/Training Goal, Employment/Occupation/Career Goal, and Community/Independent Living Goal, and transition needs and services. - The Age-Appropriate Transition Assessments that are used to determine the long-term goals must match assessments that are administered. - Check all Age-Appropriate Transition Assessments that were used to determine the long-term goals. - The name of each transition assessment and the date the assessment was administered must be documented for each long-term goal. - The student's Long-Term Postsecondary Education/Training, Employment/Occupation/Career, and Community/Independent Living Transition Goals are to be based on the individual student's strengths, needs, preferences, and interests. - Long-Term Postsecondary Education/Training, Employment/Occupation/Career, and Community/ Independent Living Transition Goals are based on standards listed in the Alabama Transition Standards document.
+- Age-Appropriate Transition Assessments must be used to determine the student's Postsecondary Education/ Training Goal, Employment/Occupation/Career Goal, and Community/Independent Living Goal, and transition needs and services. - The Age-Appropriate Transition Assessments that are used to determine the long-term goals must match assessments that are administered. - o Check all Age-Appropriate Transition Assessments that were used to determine the long-term goals. - o The name of each transition assessment and the date the assessment was administered must be documented for each long-term goal. - A minimum of two assessments must be administered. - The student's Long-Term Postsecondary Education/Training, Employment/Occupation/Career, and Community/ Independent Living Transition Goals are to be based on the individual student's strengths, needs, preferences, and interests. - Long-Term Postsecondary Education/Training, Employment/Occupation/Career, and Community/ Independent Living Transition Goals are based on standards listed in the Alabama Transition Standards document.
 This document can be found on the special education web page under Secondary/Postsecondary/Transition.